zbarge/stocklook/README.md

 stocklook
 =========

-A collection of utilities for to cryptocurrency APIs.
+A collection of utilities for working with cryptocurrency APIs.

 Goal: Painless automated spread and target trading, account management, and data analysis.

 APIs: